gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 - A social media feed
 - An advertisement

-While some embeds can be done without using iframes, the benefits to the embed provider are usually so great that they will insist on using them, whether they’re needed or not.
+While some embeds can be done without using iframes, the benefits to the embed provider are usually so great that they'll insist on using them, whether they’re needed or not.

 This is why the Facebook Like button is an iframe.
 It doesn’t *have* to be one, but it gives enormous advantages to Facebook if it is.